andreterceiro/dio-mobile-meu-tudo--configuring-your-development-environment-for-react-native/README.md

 - Choose the template, as example "Blank (TypeScript)";
 - Enter in the create directory (`cd my-app`);
 - Run the app: `npm run start`;
-- Now you will can see the app in the browser typing "w" or scan the QR code in the Expo;
+- Now you will can see the app in the browser typing "w" or scan the QR code in the Expo.
+To see the project on the browser was needed to stop the app, install some packages with the command `npx expo install react-dom react-native-web @expo/metro-runtime` and run the app again;
 - One comment: please wait the app in the cellphone or tablet be full loaded to see the right content of the app.
 In the beggining I saw an icon, but after the app was loaded I saw a text that was in App.tsx;